easegress-io/easegress/doc/reference/filters.md

   body: "this is body"
 ```

 Although `template` is a string, its content should follow the YAML format.
-For example:
+Every protocol has its template YAML format.
+For example, the HTTP protocol has the following format:

+> For now we only support the HTTP protocol.

 ```yaml
 template: |